amiturgman/video-tagging/README.md

 }}

 There are 2 region types:
-1) Point - designates an x,y coordinate (can be x or square).
+1) Point - designates an x,y coordinate (The shape can be x or square).
 2) Rectangle - designates a rectangle (x1, y1, x2, y2)

 In addition, it is possible to define single or multiple regions per frame: